One of the greatest things about block play is how educational it is for a wide range of ages.

 Those are the seven stages of development in block play.

 If you’re wondering what the best way is to help your children progress through these stages, all you need to do is give your child lots of time and opportunity to play with blocks.

-As long as children have access to blocks and the time to explore them independently, they will naturally progress through these stages.
+As long as children have access to blocks and the time to explore them independently, they will naturally progress through these stages of block building.